 It has shown a strong performance through a 10-year CAGR of 12.3% in the past decade, indicating its ability to withstand economic dynamics.

-The three leading banks: HDFC Bank, ICICI Bank, and SBI account for almost 74 percent of the aggregate weight of the index, and so are the largest movers in the market.
+The three leading banks: HDFC Bank, ICICI Bank, and SBI now account for approximately 44.2% of the aggregate weight of the index, which serves as the main market drivers while showing the 2026 index structure through its multiple components.

 How the Bankex is Calculated